roxburd/bloodriders/RidersGuide.md

 ![Logo](ic_launcher.png)

-## Bloodriders Pages: Rider's Guide
+## Bloodriders Pages: Bloodrunner's Guide

 The app is designed to make life simpler for bloodrunners without making extra work for controllers.
 In fact, most of the time, controller's shouldn't be able to tell whether you're using the app or not.